robjinman/lithic3d/docs/resource_management.md

 Resource Management
 ===================

-Almost all resources in Lithic3D are managed resources: Sounds, Meshes, Textures, Models, Entities, etc. Some of these resources are made up of other resources and some resources are shared among multiple resources.
+Almost all resources in Lithic3D are managed resources: Sounds, Meshes, Textures, Models, Prefabs, etc. Some of these resources are made up of other resources and some resources are shared among multiple resources.

+Entities are NOT resources as they need to be created on the main (simulation) thread synchronously.

 The ResourceManager class keeps track of which resources depend on other resources and uses reference counting to ensure that resources are only unloaded when no longer needed.

-Any class that provides managed resources, whether that's a factory or a subsystem, must inherit from ResourceProvider and be owned by an std::shared_ptr.
-It should create its resources asynchonously, returning a ResourceHandle, for example:
+Any class that provides managed resources, whether that's a factory or a subsystem, should create its resources asynchonously, returning a ResourceHandle, for example:

 ```
     ResourceHandle createModelAsync(const std::string& filePath, ResourceHandle material);